Lcoto05/Lcoto05/README.md

 Computer Science Student
 ------------------------

 My introduction to coding was through a web development course I took in high school, where I found myself enjoying the creativity and problem-solving aspects of creating projects.
-I am now a computer science student graduating in December 2024.
-I am most proficient in Java and Python.
-My goal is to continue learning and improving my skills to ultimately become a software developer!
+I am now a computer science student graduating in April 2025.
+I am most proficient in Java, Python, and SQL.
+My goal is to continue learning and improving my skills to ultimately become a data analyst!

 * 🌍  I'm based in Miami, FL, United States
 * ✉️  You can contact me at [leticiacoto05@gmail.com](mailto:leticiacoto05@gmail.com)